KannonZenetism/zenetism-field-physics/structural-neuroscience/SN07-collective-cognition-and-centropy-forward-social-architecture.md

 ### 7.3 Relation to SP02

 SN07 extends SP02's Expression Spectrum into social analysis.
-The observation that our universe is Khaonically expressed — entropy-forward, centropy recessive — acquires social specificity: the prevailing social field is a particular instance of the Khaonic expression ratio, not an inevitable consequence of it.
-Centropy-forward social life is structurally possible within a Khaonically-expressed universe — it operates against the grain of the expression ratio but is not prohibited by it.
-The Diamond Age represents the structural horizon where this resistance is overcome through coherence saturation.
+The observation that our universe is Khaonically expressed — entropy‑forward, centropy recessive — means the prevailing social field is the expected attractor of the local expression ratio, though not a metaphysical inevitability.
+Centropy‑forward social life is structurally possible within a Khaonically expressed universe, but it requires contra‑flow dynamics and coherence saturation to operate against the ambient entropic current.
+The Diamond Age represents the structural horizon where this resistance is overcome.

 ### 7.4 Relation to SN03